In this chapter, we'll take you through the best outdoor team building activities and outdoor events for team building to try with your company.

 Materials: Depends on the game

-So, why not bring this euphoric moment back to life with a friendly, fun and fast-paced sports day.
+So, why not bring this euphoric moment back to life with a friendly, and fast-paced and fun activity?

 This is one of the most self-explanatory activities out there.